Liu-Cheng/cycle-accurate-SystemC-simulator-over-ramulator/README.md

 # An example of using Ramulator as memory model in a cycle-accurate SystemC Design
-SystemC is convenient for developing cycle-accurate hardware accelerators.
+SystemC with a library for parallel hardware description is convenient for developing cycle-accurate hardware accelerators.
 However, many hardware accelerators require delicate memory access for the sake of performance while there are few open source cycle-accurate DDR models immediately available for SystemC.
 Myoungsoo \[6\] developed a SystemC interface on top of DRAMSim2